nonatomiclabs/multistereo/README.md

 The transfer function in itself is described in another file: `binauralize.h/.c`

 For now, only the main and callback functions are established.
-The `binauralize` function is prototyped and will be based on "brute convolution", but may be based on FFT once a first working version will be produced.
+The `binauralize` function is prototyped and will be based on "brute convolution", but may be based on FFT once a first working version will be producedgit.

 ## Contributing